What Is Proximity Key?

 by Don Altick -

-When user is within the relevant distance, the smartkey communicate using radio-frequency waves with your automotive ECU to lock and open doors and even to start up the car engine having the key in the pocket.
+When driver is within the admissible radius, the proximity fob transmit radio-frequency waves with your ECM to open and close car doors and even to ignite the engine with the key in the pocket.

-Way back in 1998, Mercedes-Benz was the first to present this platform in the automotive industry.
+Way back in 1998, Mercedes-Benz was the first company to outfit this platform in the automotive industry.

 - Mazda: Advanced Keyless Entry & Start System